KulkarniSuraj/Tic-Tac-Toe-in-Python/README.md

-# tic-tac-toe
+# Tic-Tac-Toe in terminal
-A dynamic command line tic-tac-toe game created using python
+A dynamic size tic tac toe terminal game

+## Dependencies
+- Python 3.6 and above